 An exciting opportunity to minimise reliance on pharmacological garments for mental health lies in Virtual Reality.
 Advances in Virtual Reality technology allow you to enter a world that is authentic enough to trigger your mind and body to behave as if it’s the real world.

 Exposure Therapy (ET) using Virtual Reality (VR) is an increasingly popular alternative method amongst some practitioners to administer safe and regulated therapy for patients suffering from mental health.
 Previously, technological and cost barriers have limited the use of Virtual Reality Exposure Therapy (VRET) to the private sector.
-However, the introduction of mobile VR headsets, including the Gear VR, present an opportunity to use telemedicine for mental health treatment.
+The introduction of mobile VR headsets, including the Gear VR, presents an opportunity to use telemedicine for mental health treatment.

 As a relatively new form of treatment, more data from well-designed large trials and clinical evidence is needed to support VR as an effective tool for therapy.
 Organisations who want to target this market must conduct randomised controlled clinical trials to prove the efficacy of VRET.
 Once the technology’s effectiveness has been established, there will inevitably be an influx of VR apps attempting to digitally treat mental health issues.